Where the cars are the stars! The San Diego International Auto Show features the widest variety of new vehicles under one roof.

 Grab breakfast at Jimmy Carter's Mexican Café, a local favorite and close to the Park.

-Start the day with a walk through Alcazar Garden and take the iconic shot of the California Tower of the San Diego Museum of Man.
-The California Tower and dome (which houses the San Diego Museum of Man), the 1,500 ft. long Cabrillo Bridge, and the Spreckels Organ Pavilion were built for the 1915 Exposition and represent some of the few remaining structures designed for the original fair.
+Start the day with a walk through Alcazar Garden and take the iconic shot of the California Tower at the Museum of Us.
+The California Tower and dome (which houses the Museum of Us), the 1,500 ft. long Cabrillo Bridge and the Spreckels Organ Pavilion were built for the 1915 Exposition and represent some of the few remaining structures designed for the original fair.

 Across the Prado in the House of Charm, visit San Diego Art Institute and the Mingei International Museum (Museum of the People).